Euhemerism: Middle Ages

 It was during this time that Christian apologists had adopted the views of the rationalist Greek philosophers.
 And had captured the purpose for Euhemerism, which was to explain the mundane origins of the Hellenistic divinities.
-Euhemerism explained simply in two ways: first in the strictest sense as a movement which reflected the known views of Euhemerus' Hiera Anagraphe regarding Panchaia and the historicity of the family of Saturn and Uranus.
+Euhemerism explained simply in two ways: first in the strictest sense as a movement which reflected the known views of Euhemerus's Hiera Anagraphe regarding Panchaia and the historicity of the family of Saturn and Uranus.
 The principal sources of these views are the handed-down accounts of Lactantius and Diodorus; or second, in the widest sense, as a rationalist movement which sought to explain the mundane origins of all the Hellenistic gods and heroes as mortals.

 Snorri Sturluson's "euhemerism"

 In the Prose Edda, composed around 1220, the Christian Icelandic bard and historian Snorri Sturluson proposes that the Norse gods were originally historical leaders and kings.
 Odin, the father of the gods, is introduced as a historical person originally from Asia Minor, tracing his ancestry back to Priam, the king of Troy during the Trojan War.

 As Odin travels north to settle in the Nordic countries, he establishes the royal families ruling in Denmark, Sweden and Norway at the time:

 And whatever countries they passed through, great glory was spoken of them, so that they seemed more like gods than men.

 Snorri's euhemerism follows the early Christian tradition.